FLAIROx/JaxMARL/README.md

 ## Baseline Algorithms

-We follow CleanRL's philosophy of providing single file implementations.
+We follow CleanRL's philosophy of providing single file implementations which can be found within the `baselines` directory.

 | Algorithm |  Source & Description |
 | --- | --- |